 Pursuant to their terms, the New Debentures and the Amended Debentures (collectively, the "Debentures") are, among other things, non-convertible and repayable upon demand, after the first anniversary of their issuance, subject to the requisite determination of the holders of the outstanding Debentures to make demand for repayment.
 In addition, in the event of an asset sale in excess of \$3,000,000, the Company would be required to offer to repurchase a minimum of 50% of the outstanding Debentures, plus all accrued and unpaid interest due.
 Debenture holders would also have a right of first refusal to participate in future offerings by the Company, subject to the satisfaction of certain conditions.
-In turn, the Company may redeem the Debentures in the event that it has first raised a minimum of \$4 million of "net new cash", which would include the proceeds raised from the issuance of the New Debentures but would exclude, among other things, the proceeds from the Company.
+In turn, the Company may redeem the Debentures in the event that it has first raised a minimum of \$4 million of "net new cash", which would include the proceeds raised from the issuance of the New Debentures but would exclude, among other things, the proceeds from the repayment of any debentures that, in turn, are used to fund the purchase of new securities of the Company.
 The non-convertible debentures are secured by all tangible and intangible assets of the Company.